vlasky/pdf-reader-mcp/memory-bank/progress.md

 ## 3. Current Status

 Project configuration and core functionality are aligned with guidelines.
 Documentation is largely complete, including generated API docs.
-Codebase passes all checks and tests (~95% coverage). **Project is ready for final review before potential release tagging (e.g., v1.0.0).**
+Codebase passes all checks and tests (~95% coverage). **Version bumped to `0.3.11` and final corrected tag pushed.
+Project is ready for final review and workflow verification.**

 ## 4. Known Issues/Risks